askomics/flaskomics/docs/query.md

-The main goal of AskOmics is to provide a simple query interface able to create complex queries on linked entities.
+The main goal of AskOmics is to provide a simple interface able to create complex queries on linked entities.
-The query interface is customized based on the integrated data.
+The query interface is customized based on available (both personal and public) integrated data.

 # Starting point